-- 1. Fuel injectors
+1. Fuel injectors

-- 2. Move the throttle to the Fast position.

-- 3. Turn the key in the key switch to the Start position and watch the fuel flow around the connector.
-Turn the key to the Off position when solid flow is observed.

-- 4. Tighten the pipe connector securely.

-- 5. Repeat the procedure on the remaining nozzles.
+- 2. Move the throttle to the Fast position. - 3.
+Turn the key in the key switch to the Start position and watch the fuel flow around the connector.
+Turn the key to the Off position when you see a solid flow. - 4.
+Tighten the pipe connector securely. - 5.
+Repeat this procedure on the remaining nozzles.